We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Prescription medications don’t work for every case of ED.
 They also don’t combine well with certain medications or conditions.
 For instance, you may not be able to use them if you have certain heart conditions.
 Plus, they can cause side effects, like headaches, flushing, or vision changes.

 This is where medical devices come into the picture.
 Although vacuum pumps or surgically inserted penile implants are common options, they might not be the best choice for everyone.

-When your order arrives, you will find three components to the Eddie by Giddy: the primary U-shaped device, a blue tension band for looser construction, and an orange tension band for tighter constriction.
+When your order arrives, you will find three components to the Eddie by Giddy:

 According to the company, the device is designed with comfort and satisfaction in mind.
 It works with the natural function of an erection, compared with traditional circular devices that the company says can actually work against it.

 Unlike traditional ED devices, which are circular, Eddie by Giddy is horseshoe-shaped.
 The shape is designed to avoid constricting the urethra.

 It wraps around the base of the penis, much like a cock ring does, but it has an opening on just one side of the device.
 A tension band wraps around the open end of the ring to put pressure on the penis.